 Guinea does have mosquitos [and malaria, dengue, etc] - think about bringing some long-sleeved, long-legged, high-collared items to cover up in the evenings

-Guinea is largly Islamic - although Guineans are very open-minded as well as flexible to other cultures (despite western taboos about Muslims), women travellers especially should consider packing at least one outfit which is non-provacative and covers up well should you be so lucky as to experience a ceremonial date or holiday and wish not to draw extra unwanted attention
+Guinea is largly Islamic - although Guineans are very open-minded as well as flexible to other cultures (despite western taboos about Muslims), women travellers especially should consider packing at least one outfit which is non-provacative and covers up well should you be so lucky as to experience a ceremonial date or holiday and wish to participate in the most respectful manner possible

 Guineans love to get dressed up (be it for a ceremony, to go out dancing, or simply because it's the weeked!), so if you like to dress it up too, then don't be shy - you could never be too fancy for the locals (who often dress as kings & queens) - pack your glitter, glam, heels, suit, or bling!